This Policy will be regularly updated

 - Women who are pregnant with significant heart disease, congenital or acquired.

-If you have any further questions please do get in touch and ask (contact info in the side bar to the right).
+If you have any further questions please do get in touch and ask.

 Wishing you and your loved ones all the best in this difficult time.
 Please stay safe and well.